IHSAN-ANWAR/IHSAN-ANWAR/README.md

 - 💻 Passionate about building **clean & responsive** user interfaces
 - ⚛️ Working with React / Next.js / Tailwind CSS
 - 🛠️ Exploring more in full-stack JavaScript
-- 🏋️ Also into fitness & productivity 💪
+- 🏋️ One day or day one — discipline never negotiates 💪

 ---